What the newest announcements mean for you and your business.

 Second $750 payment to households

-The Government is now providing two separate $750 payments to social security, veteran and other income support recipients and eligible concession card holders residing in Australia (see the full list here).
+The Government is now providing two separate $750 payments to social security, veteran and other income support recipients and eligible concession card holders residing in Australia.
 The payment will be exempt from taxation and will not count as income for the purposes of Social Security, Farm Household Allowance and Veteran payments.

 - Payment 1 from 31 March 2020 (previously announced on 12 March): Available to people who are eligible payment recipients and concession card holders at any time between 12 March 2020 to 13 April 2020;